hak8or/Embedded-Linux-System/AT91SAM9N12/USB.md

 ## Common Clock Framework

-Linux has a framework to work with clock trees, including handling depedancies and propogating rate changes to relevant nodes.
+Linux has a framework to work with clock trees, including handling dependencies and propagating rate changes to relevant nodes.
 Each clock has an operations struct containing function pointers to various supported USB operations.
 In our case, we have operations defined for both [PLLB](https://github.com/torvalds/linux/blob/58e4411b2d05bea9992fd8ee510f696b73d314c1/drivers/clk/at91/clk-pll.c#L290) (PLL dedicated for USB) and the USB peripheral clock [divider](https://github.com/torvalds/linux/blob/58e4411b2d05bea9992fd8ee510f696b73d314c1/drivers/clk/at91/clk-usb.c#L186).
 LWN has a fantastic [article](https://lwn.net/Articles/472998/) on this framework.

 ```c
 // linux/drivers/clk/at91/clk-usb.c